shutemov/weather-widget/README.md

 # ⛅\<weather-widget \/\>
 Meet the weather-widget as a web component for your application based on Vue 3.

+You can see how the widget works here: [https://shutemov.github.io/weather-widget/](https://shutemov.github.io/weather-widget/)

 Just add <weather-widget /> as an html tag and upload the script:

-Current link to the app.js: [https://cdn.jsdelivr.net/gh/shutemov/weather-widget/dist/js/app.642a08e3.js](https://cdn.jsdelivr.net/gh/shutemov/weather-widget/dist/js/app.642a08e3.js)
+Current link to the app.js: [https://cdn.jsdelivr.net/gh/shutemov/weather-widget/docs/js/app.624ad1fb.js](https://cdn.jsdelivr.net/gh/shutemov/weather-widget/docs/js/app.624ad1fb.js)

 ```
 <!DOCTYPE html>